Multi-Year Budget Workgroup

 The Multi-Year Budget Workgroup released a five-year New Jersey Economic Outlook in February 2023, followed up by NJ's Fiscal Future II: Comparing Five-Year Revenue Forecasts with Current Services Budget Projections in June 2023 in the midst of that year's budget debate.

-This June's report built on the Multi-Year Budget Workgroup's February 2024 study, NJ's Fiscal Cliff: Current Services Budget Projections, Long-Term Economic Forecast, and the Five-Year Revenue Gap.
+The Multi-Year Budget Workgroup's February 2024 study, NJ's Fiscal Cliff: Current Services Budget Projections, Long-Term Economic Forecast, and the Five-Year Revenue Gap was followed in June 2024 by New Jersey's Fiscal Cliff: Current Services Budget Projections, Long-Term Economic Forecast, and the Multi-Year Structural Deficit .

 June 2024 chart showing gap between Current Services Budget needs and expected revenue collections